aaivu/aaivu-tesseract-quality-api/README.md

 ---

 ## Summary
-This API is used to check quality of the image which is send as an input for tesseract OCR.
+This API is used to check the quality of the captured image for tesseract OCR.
 Tesseract OCR works best when there is a clear segmentation of the foreground text from the background.
-It is easy to instruct the user to get a best-fit image rather than doing preprocessing on the images.
+It is easy to instruct the user get a best-fit image rather than doing preprocessing on the images.

 # Description